dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 mwse.log("[Craftable Bandage] Registering bushcrafting recipe...")
 ```

 This is one of the most common ways to write information to MWSE.log and we will look at another way to do logging later.
-Let's run Morrowind.exe and check the log.
+For now, let's run Morrowind.exe and check the log.
 You can see `[Craftable Bandage] registering bushcrafting recipe...` in the log here.

 MWSE.log can hold lots of useful information for modders if they know how to read and write it.
 The line starts with `[Craftable Bandage]` is the line our script wrote.
 Lines starts with `[Crafting Framework]` and `[Ashfall]` are the lines Crafting Framework and Ashfall wrote.
 Our line printed before CF is implying that our function was run before CF and Ashfall did their things.